How to Grow and Use Calendula Flowers (+ Seed Saving Tips)

 Gather, plant, repeat

-Next spring, take out your saved calendula seeds and sow them in an area of your choosing, or make little seed packets to give as gifts to friends and family (They make a great Easter gift!).
+Next spring, take out your saved calendula seeds and sow them in an area of your choosing, or make little seed packets to give as gifts to friends and family (They make a great Easter or Mother’s Day gift 🙂

-If you save the seeds, you will never have to buy them again and will be able to enjoy calendula and its healing benefits in your garden and your home for years to come.
+If you save the seeds, you’ll never have to buy them again and will be able to enjoy calendula and its healing benefits in your garden and your home for years to come.

 Calendula has become a staple item in our own home apothecary and on our baby change table due to how gentle it is on sensitive skin.
 It has definitely earned a place in our garden forevermore.

 How about you?
 Have you ever grown or used calendula in your home and garden?
-Do you have any ideas for using calendula that were not shared in this article or any comments about using it at home?
-Let us know in the comments section below!
+How do you make use of it?
+Let me know in the comments below!